fdcl-gwu/aruco-markers/README.md

 :bangbang: **IMPORTANT**:
 This assumes you are using OpenCV4.
 If you need to use OpenCV3, please checkout the `cv3` branch before installing dependencies.
-As there are some breaking changes in OpenCV libraries, some parts of the OpenCV4 codes are not compatible with OpenCV3.
+As there are a few breaking changes in OpenCV libraries, some parts of the OpenCV4 codes are not compatible with OpenCV3.

 <center>